 You'll usually need to travel to your school or college to pick up your results envelope.

 If this is the case, make sure you've made travel arrangements in advance – the last thing you want is to be stranded on results day morning.

-We chatted to the National Careers Service about how best to prepare for results day.
+We chatted to the National Careers Service in 2019 about how best to prepare for results day.